dolittle/Documentation/Source/content/en/docs/platform/update_secrets.md

 ---
 title: Update secrets
-description: How to update secrets in the Dolittle Platform
+description: How to update secrets in the Aigonix Platform
 weight: 15
 ---